-Undergraduate: Amount indicated is for full-time undergraduate students for two semesters (Fall 2022 and Spring 2023).
+Undergraduate: Amount indicated is for full-time undergraduate students for two semesters (Fall 2023 and Spring 2024).
 A full-time course load for undergraduate students is 12 to 18 credits.
 Additional credits above 18 credits will incur additional part-time tuition rate per credit.
+Part-time status for undergraduate study is 1-11 credits.